 - Handmade, high quality construction.

-- Comes with a throwing aid to help beginners learn to use their net – I didn’t try this personally.
+- It comes with a throwing aid to help beginners learn to use their net – I didn’t try this personally.

 - Available in 4ft to 12ft sizes.